PennController/penncontroller.github.io/advanced-tutorial/13_wrapping-up.md

 start_heading: 13
 ---

-Congratulations, you're done!
+Congratulations, you're done with both tutorials!
 {: .h1-blurb }

 ---

 ## Summary

-In the **Advanced Tutorial** you’ve learned how to:
+You learned how to:

 + Create a trial template and use tables.
 + Implement a trial timeout and trial delay.